Dual Enrollment — Earn College Credits in High School

 Why Wait?
 Start College Now!

-Getting into the college or university of their dreams is one of the most important milestones our teens will face.
-And yet, setting yourself apart from the crowd has become more difficult while college costs become more expensive each year.
+Getting into the college or university of their dreams is one of the most important milestones that your teen will face.
+And yet, it’s becoming more difficult for a student to set themselves apart from the crowd.
+Not to mention that college costs become more expensive each year.
 The answer to these challenges: Dual Enrollment.
-With Dual Enrollment, your student can experience college-level academics now, reduce the amount of credits they’ll need later, and gain a leg up on their peers in the admissions process.
+With Dual Enrollment, your student can experience college-level academics now, reduce the amount of credits they will need later, and gain a leg up on their peers in the college admissions process.

 Best of all, it saves you money!

-Test the waters with just one course, choose the College Now!
-Dual Enrollment program, or earn your associate degree while still in high school.
+Your student can test the waters with just one course, or choose the College Now!
+Dual Enrollment program, or earn their Associate Degree while still in high school.

-A partnership with Ohio Christian University- graduate high school with an Associate’s of Arts.
+Through a partnership with Ohio Christian University, your student can graduate high school with an Associate Degree.
 This program is available for juniors and seniors and comes with accreditation, full support, and a full enrollment into the academy.

 Dual Enrollment FAQs

-Yes you can.
-We are able to work with you and your student to find the courses you need and come up with a schedule that works for you.
-However, if you are seeking to earn your Associate’s degree from Ohio Christian University there are specific times throughout the year when those courses are scheduled to begin–typically in conjunction with other Bridgeway Academy students.
+Yes.
+We are able to work with you and your student to find the courses that your student needs and come up with a schedule that works for them.
+There are six start dates throughout the school year.
+However, if the student is seeking to earn an associate’s degree from Ohio Christian University, there are specific times throughout the year when those courses are scheduled to begin.

-Yes and no. We always encourage students to contact the college or university that they wish to attend to confirm that they will accept transfer credits from our college partners.
-Each school is different and they have their own set of requirements that they look for from a college transfer course.
-By using American Council on Education approved courses, we can confidently say that there are 440 schools that will accept these transfer courses.
-Visit http://www2.acenet.edu/CREDITCollegeNetwork/ to find a list of participating colleges and universities.
+We always encourage students to contact the college or university that they wish to attend to confirm that the institution will accept transfer credits from our college partners.
+Each school is different, and they have their own sets of requirements that they look for from a college transfer course.
+However, due to these courses being fully accredited, they are generally accepted by most institutions.